grimlockrocks/alexa-swift3-sample-app/README.md

 * Modify the entries under "info.plist" -> URL types, replace URL Schemes -> Item 0 and URL identifier with your Bundle Identifier.
 * To change parameters such as [ASR Profile](https://developer.amazon.com/public/solutions/alexa/alexa-voice-service/reference/speechrecognizer#profiles), modify the value of AUDIO_EVENT_DATA under "AlexaVoiceServiceClient.swift".

-Demo 1 - Weather
+Demo 1 - Ping
 * Run the app.
+* Click "Ping", then you will see "Ping Success!".

+Demo 2 - Weather
+* Run the app.
 * Click "Push to Talk", then speak: "What's the weather?".
 * Click the button again to stop recording.
 * Wait for Alexa's response.

-Demo 2 - Timer (Downchannel)
+Demo 3 - Timer (Downchannel)
-* TODO
+* Run the app.
+* Click "Start Downchannel & Synchronize State, wait for "Sync Success!".
+* Click "Push to Talk", then speak: "Set a timer for 10 seconds".
+* Wait for 10 seconds, then you will see "Time is up!".

 See the official AVS GitHub [here](https://github.com/alexa/alexa-avs-sample-app).